 Susan Sontag is considered to be one of the front runners when it comes to theoretical perspectives surrounding photography.
 Sontag argues in her book ‘On Photography’ about the construction of the truth.
 Or the construction of a snapshot in time.
 During a Parisian fair in 1885, onlookers discovered that the camera had the potential to lie.
 Thus making the idea of being photographed extremely popular.

 Sontag goes further in relation to the relationship between the camera, the photographer, and the viewer.
 She states;

 ‘The photographer was thought to be an acute but non-interfering observer – a scribe, not a poet.’

-The camera was thus thought of a direct replication of a particular viewpoint, it was a copy and not an artistic representation.
-It is clear that this view of the camera, and of photography has changed throughout the years and it is now understood to be a far more intrinsically complex relationship involving the camera, the photographer as the artist, and the viewer.
+A camera was thus thought of a direct replication of a particular viewpoint.
+It was a copy and not an artistic representation.
+So, it is clear that this view of the camera, and of photography has changed throughout the years.
+It is now understood to be a far more intrinsically complex relationship.
+Involving the camera, the photographer as the artist, and the viewer.

 A Keen Eye

 With the older film and plates meant you needed a skilled photographer – this person would be considered a trade person.
 Or someone who had been trained to take photographs.

 At this stage, photographers could not be just anyone.
 As the process of photography developed, the idea of specialized people being trained in photography became less prominent.
 Whilst there is still a diverse need for specialized photographers.
 Specifically to capture momentous events or occasions.
 In today’s day and age, this specialty is not necessary.
 Especially as we received the camera technology for instant pictures as well as the disposable cameras.

 Skill of photography is easy to share, but hard to master.

 Everyone can learn the skill in order to begin to take photographs.
 Some people firmly believe that it takes a truly talented person to gain the full knowledge.